tanner-g/iKnowdeDiscovery/README.md

 ## Background

-iKnowdeDiscovery is an open source tool that adds new insight into inodes history and tracking by creating a visualization timelime for forensic examiners.
-This tool aims to make inode traversal and history more trackable, readable, and meaningful during a forensic investigation.
+iKnowdeDiscovery is an open source tool that enhances inode history and tracking by creating a user friendly visualization of the inode's timelime.
+We strive to make inode traversal more meaningful by making it easier to track, parse, and accessible for a forensic investigator.

 ### Features